SeanVisser1998/SeanVisser1998/README.md

 - :zap: In my free time, I like to design scalable secure networks

 ### Current project:
-:lock: WireGuard VPN with DNS-over-TLS
+- :lock: Automated basic hardening of Ubuntu instances using cloud-init

 ### Interesting projects:
 Interesting project ideas that I will look into in the very near future
 - :email: Designing E2EE webmail service
-- :lock: Automated basic hardening of Ubuntu instances using cloud-init
 - :globe_with_meridians: Apache Onion Service on Ubuntu
 - :twisted_rightwards_arrows: High entropy random number generation using Modular Entropy Multiplication